IGBC/PySketch/README.rst

 --------

 * **Write low overhead sketch files:** For a functioning sketch you only have to define the interpreter and at one of `setup()`, `loop()`, or `cleanup()` and you're ready to code.
-* **Automatic imports:** Sketches will automatically import a selection of commonly used libraries at runtime, meaning you don't have to worry about your import statements.
+* **Automatic Imports:** Sketches will automatically import a selection of commonly used libraries at runtime, meaning you don't have to worry about your import statements.
-* **Argument Preparsing:** Sketches will before running your code check the input arguments to ensure the right number of arguments are passed to your script, so you don't have to write code to check they're all there.
+* **Argument Preparsing:** Sketches will check the input arguments to your script, and cast them automatically, so you don't have to write code to check they're all there.
 Simply define the arguments you want as the parameters of your `setup()` function.
-* **Clean crashing:** When your code is stopped by user interupt, or otherwise crashes `cleanup()` is run, giving you the opportunity to safely end your program.
+* **Clean Crashing:** When your code is stopped by user interupt, or otherwise crashes `cleanup()` is run, giving you the opportunity to safely end your program.
 * **Error Reporting:** Errors your code throws are printed back to the terminal so you can see where it broke.
+* **Automatic Help Generation:** Pysketch reads the module's docstring and hints for the setup() function to provide automatic help text.

 Examples
 --------